Anthony Sablan Apuron: Removal and conviction

 In October 2016, the Congregation for the Doctrine of the Faith (CDF) in Rome assigned Cardinal Raymond Burke to preside over Apuron's trial on sex abuse charges in Guam.
 The other four judges were bishops.
-On October 31, 2016 Pope Francis replaced his apostolic administrator, Savio Hon Tai-Fai, with Archbishop Coadjutor Michael J. Byrnes.On March 16, 2018, Apuron was found guilty on charges of the sexual abuse of minors by the tribunal.
+On October 31, 2016, Pope Francis replaced his apostolic administrator, Savio Hon Tai-Fai, with Archbishop Coadjutor Michael J. Byrnes.
+On March 16, 2018, Apuron was found guilty on charges of the sexual abuse of minors by the tribunal.
 Byrnes was given full authority over the archdiocese, but Apuron retained his title as archbishop pending the outcome of further appeals.

 On February 7, 2019, the Apostolic Tribunal of the CDF denied Apuron's appeal.
 Following further review, on April 4, 2019, the CDF confirmed the verdict and declared it final, with no further possible appeal.
 It described Apuron as "guilty of delicts [transgressions] against the Sixth Commandment with minors".
 The imposed included Apuron's removal from office; a perpetual prohibition from dwelling, even temporarily, in the jurisdiction of the Archdiocese of Agaña; and a perpetual prohibition from his using the insignia attached to the rank of bishop.
+The Vatican does not have legal authority over the US Territory of Guam.
+Therefore, it is unable to legally enforce its ban on where Apuron lives, so long as he doesn't try to live on church-owned property.
 Apuron was also banned from returning to Catholic property in Guam.

 In August 2019, at least two new sex abuse allegations surfaced against Apuron in lawsuits.
 Some other clergy who have served in the archdiocese were named as defendants in lawsuits against Apuron as well.

 On April 4, 2019, Pope Francis appoints Byrnes as Archbishop of Agaña.
 Byrnes stated later that year that Apuron did not leave him any records of the sex abuse allegations, counter to Church law.

 On March 23, 2021, US Federal District Judge Frances Tydingco-Gatewood denied Apuron's motion to temporarily halt proceedings in Guam's clergy sex abuse cases.
-In August 2021, court filings which were made public revealed that Apuron had testified in court to deny a former Father Duenas Memorial School student's allegations that Apuron raped and sexually abused him multiple times in the school year 1994-1995 at the then-archbishop's private residence in Agana Heights.
+In August 2021, court filings which were made public revealed that Apuron had testified in court to deny a former Father Duenas Memorial School student's allegations that Apuron raped and sexually abused him multiple times in the school year 1994–1995 at the then-archbishop's private residence in Agana Heights.